 Examples of the vehicle equipment used in the pilot:

 In-vehicle display installed above the dashboard.
-The display is suctioned on to the windscreen (like a GPS).

 In-vehicle communications box installed under driver’s seat.
-The box is attached to the floor of the vehicle with velcro.

 Roof rack with antenna installed on vehicle roof.